 According to the Federal Bureau of Investigations Internet Crimes Complaint Center (IC3) Nigerian scammers aren’t only posing on internet dating sites waiting for the obvious romance scams.
 They may find you where you least suspect it, through an online game, social media platform, by message or email, or using apps of all variety.
 You could be playing a game of Words with Friends or Fortnite, when you meet the scammer whom you’ll lose ten thousand dollars to or at least send an iTunes gift card.

-Maybe you’re swiping and searching on dating websites like Tinder, Bumble, Plenty of Fish, or OkCupid in search of your next date or online relationship when you receive a scammers initial contact.
+Maybe you’re swiping and searching on dating websites like Tinder, Bumble, Plenty of Fish, or OkCupid in search of your next date or online relationship when you receive a scammer’s initial contact.
+They are catfishing you using a fake profile, so you think that they are the sweetest until they scam you.
 Other times, you open an email where someone needs a loan and claims that they will pay you a thousand (or million!) dollars in return.
 They sound genuine, and you need the cash.

 Whatever the specifics of each scam, the reality is that Nigerian scammers are fictitious characters writing about fictitious happenings.
 They are masterful storytellers who create a narrative they hope you’ll believe.
 When they attempt to trick you out of cash, they write seemingly personal, genuine messages.
 When they deceive through romance scams, they appear to fall in love and write to reel you in.